Mario Savio: Early life

-Savio was born in New York City to a Sicilian-born Italian-American father who designed and manufactured restaurant equipment.
-Savio's mother was from Veneto, born in the US, and worked in retail sales.
-Both his parents were devout Catholics and, as an altar boy, Savio planned to become a priest.
+Savio was born in New York City to an Italian father originally from Caltanissetta and an Italian mother originally from Veneto.

 He graduated from Martin Van Buren High School in Queens at the top of his class in 1960.
 He went to Manhattan College on a full scholarship, and to Queens College.
 When he finished in 1963, he spent the summer working with a Catholic relief organization in Taxco, Mexico helping to improve the sanitary problems by building facilities in the slums.

 His parents had moved to Los Angeles and in late 1963, he enrolled at the University of California, Berkeley.
 In March 1964, he was arrested while demonstrating against the San Francisco Hotel Association for excluding black people from non-menial jobs.
 He was charged with trespassing, along with 167 other protesters.
 While in jail, a cellmate asked if he was heading for Mississippi that summer to help with the Civil Rights project.

 Activism

 In mid-1964, he joined the Freedom Summer projects in Mississippi and was involved in helping African Americans register to vote.
 He also taught at a freedom school for black children in McComb, Mississippi.
 In July, Savio, another white civil-rights activist and a black acquaintance were walking down a road in Jackson and were attacked by two men.
-They filed a police report where the FBI became involved.
+They filed a police report where the Federal Bureau of Investigation (FBI) became involved.
 However, the case stalled until President Lyndon Johnson, who had recently signed the Civil Rights Act, allowed the FBI to look into it as a civil-rights violation.
 Eventually one of the attackers was found, charged with misdemeanor assault and fined $50.

 After Savio participated in these protests, he was inspired to fight further against the injustices he had witnessed.
 He came to see the violence and racism of the American South as the visible facet of an overall structure of nationwide socioeconomic hegemony.
 When Savio returned to Berkeley after his time in Mississippi, he intended to raise money for the Student Nonviolent Coordinating Committee, but found that the university had banned all political activity and fundraising.
 He told Karlyn Barker in 1964 that it was a question as to whose side one was on.
 "Are we on the side of the civil rights movement?
 Or have we gotten back to the comfort and security of Berkeley, California, and can we forget the sharecroppers whom we worked with just a few weeks back?
 Well, we couldn't forget."